kaurjasleen240305/Project_Manager_Appsian_frontend/README.md

 # 🚀 Welcome to **Appsian Project Manager**

-A modern and minimal **Project Management Dashboard** built using **React, TypeScript, Tailwind CSS**, designed for smooth project tracking and productivity.
+A modern and minimal **Project Management Dashboard** built using **React, TypeScript, Tailwind CSS,Shadcn UI**, designed for smooth project tracking and productivity.
 This project was developed as part of the **Appsian Logical Assignment**.

 ---